vincenzom6456/sep11-freedom-project/entries/entry01.md

 ### Freedom Project decision

-At this point in the project stage it would be good to lock ing what tool we will be using for the freedom project.
+At this point in the project stage it would be good to lock in what tool we will be using for the freedom project.
  We have already done

  * Tool research